shaunvxc/vm-crash-course/exercises/ch1/exercise_03.md

 - `print(x)`: 255

   `print` receives one parameter from the stack and prints it on stdout.
-It returns `0`.
+It should treat `x` as an unsigned integer. `print` returns `0`.

 ### Example